MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 ### Manually configure host networking

 Follow these steps to manually configure host networking.
-If you selected the option to use Network ATC to configure host networking, skip this section and follow the steps in [Use Network ATC to configure host networking (recommended)](#use-network-atc-to-configure-host-networking-recommended) instead.
+If you selected the option to use Network ATC to configure host networking, skip this section and follow the steps in [Use Network ATC to deploy and manage networking (Recommended)](#use-network-atc-to-deploy-and-manage-networking-recommended) instead.

 > [!NOTE]
 > If you see errors listed during any networking or virtual switch steps, select **Apply and test** again.